wp-plugins/admin-menu-editor/readme.txt

 == Changelog ==

+= 1.1.5 =
+* Fixed an error where there would be no custom menu to show.
+* Removed the "Feedback" button due to lack of use.
+You can still provide feedback via blog comments or email, of course.

 = 1.1.4 =
 * Fixed the updater's cron hook not being removed when the plugin is deactivated.
 * Fixed updates not showing up in some situations.